 To enter a folder, double-tap it or tap Open in the lower-right corner.
-Alternatively, press the center cursor or Enter (MPC X) or the data dial (MPC Live, MPC Touch) to enter a selected folder.
+Alternatively, press the data dial, or press the center cursor or Enter (MPC X), to enter a selected folder.
 You can also tap one of the folder buttons (1-5) in the upper-right corner to jump immediately to those pre-assigned file paths (see below to learn how to assign these file paths).

-To load a selected file, double-tap it, tap Load, or press the center cursor or Enter (MPC X) or the data dial (MPC Live, MPC Touch).
+To load a selected file, double-tap it, tap Load, press the data dial, or press the center cursor or Enter (MPC X).
 If the file is a sample, it will be loaded to the project's sample pool.
 If the file is a project, it will be loaded in its entirety (you will be asked if you want to close your current project).